chrisallenlane/wash/README.md

 establish a "web shell" on a compromised web server.
 It is designed with penetration testers in mind, and thus is highly versatile and extensible.

-**Please note that this software is currently in Beta.
-It has one known issue that will currently limit its applicability in the "real world".
-This issue (#52) will be fixed in the near-term.**

 Documentation
 -------------